Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Results

 To isolate the effect of a dynamical charm sea, we performed similar calculations on three \(N_f=2+1\) HISQ ensembles (x/y/z24P31) at a comparable pion mass and lattice spacing (\(a \sim 0.11\ \text{fm}\)) but with different gauge actions.
 All three results agree well with each other and with those from the \(N_f=2+1+1\) ensembles.
 This indicates that the additional discretization error introduced by the valence-sea fermion mismatch can partially cancel the error inherent to the valence fermion action itself, leading to a reduced total discretization error—an effect that appears insensitive to the choice of gauge action or the inclusion of a charm sea.

-Separately, using a valence charm-quark mass tuned to the QED-correction-subtracted \(m_{D_s}=1966.7(1.5)\) MeV, we compute the S-wave charmonium masses \(m_{\eta_c}\) and \(m_{J/\psi}\) on the \(N_f=2+1+1\) ensembles c24P31 and g32P32 at two lattice spacings with \(m_\pi \sim 310\ \text{MeV}\).
-These results are shown as green crosses and circles (CL@HI) in Fig.~\ref{fig:charmoninum}.
-Compared to the corresponding unitary clover (\(N_f=2+1\)) results~\cite{CLQCD:2024yyn} (red points, CL@CL), the clover-on-HISQ data exhibit a larger discretization error for \(m_{\eta_c}\) but a smaller \(a^4\) correction for \(m_{J/\psi}\), assuming the continuum limits agree with experiment.
+Separately, using a valence charm quark mass tuned to the QED-correction-subtracted \(m_{D_s}=1966.7(1.5)\) MeV, we compute the S-wave charmonium masses \(m_{\eta_c}\) and \(m_{J/\psi}\) on the \(N_f=2+1+1\) ensembles c24P31 and g32P32 at two lattice spacings with \(m_\pi \sim 310\ \text{MeV}\).
+These results are shown as green crosses and circles (CL@HI) in the upper panel of Fig.~\ref{fig:charmoninum}.
+Compared to the corresponding unitary clover (\(N_f=2+1\)) results~\cite{CLQCD:2024yyn} (red points, CL@CL), the clover-on-HISQ data exhibit a larger discretization error for \(m_{\eta_c}\) but a smaller \(a^4\) correction for \(m_{J/\psi}\).
+In the continuum limit, the unitary clover results are consistent with clover-on-HISQ results, but they are slightly lower than the experiment values from PDG.
+This discrepancy may arise from the omission of disconnected diagrams in the calculations for $m_{J/\psi}$ and $m_{\eta_c}$.

 To investigate the charm-sea effect here, we repeated the calculation on three \(N_f=2+1\) HISQ ensembles (x/y/z24P31) at similar parameters.
 On ensemble y24P31, which uses the same tadpole-improved Symanzik gauge action as our main sets, \(m_{J/\psi}\) agrees with the unitary-clover results, while \(m_{\eta_c}\) is lower, producing a hyperfine splitting \(\Delta^c_{\mathrm{HFS}} \equiv m_{J/\psi} - m_{\eta_c}\) similar to the \(N_f=2+1+1\) case.
 Results on z24P31 (Iwasaki gauge action) are comparable.
 In contrast, x24P31 (tree-level Symanzik action) yields significantly different individual masses, though \(\Delta^c_{\mathrm{HFS}}\) remains statistically consistent across all HISQ ensembles, regardless of gauge action or charm sea.